ARMmbed/mbed-os/docs/design-documents/nfc/nfc_design.md

 void read_ndef_message();
 ```

-Calling these functions will trigger the appropriate NDEF parsing/building process if handlers are registered in the `NFCNDEFCapable` instance.
+Calling these functions triggers the appropriate NDEF parsing/building process if handlers are registered in the `NFCNDEFCapable` instance.

 **Delegate**